ucsdlib/win2018-gps-r/_includes/schedule.md

-Lessons are adapted from the Software Carpentry Lesson R for Reproducible Scientific Analysis <http://swcarpentry.github.io/r-novice-gapminder/>.
 NOTE: Because Monday (Jan 18th) falls on MLK day, we will meet on Wed.(Jan 20th) and Fri.(Jan 22) instead that week.

 1. Jan.4 - Setup & Intro (Tim)
   - Intro to course - syllabus - weekly assignments